Tired of the same old side gigs? Cash in with Whop’s pick of the 20 best unique side hustles which pay well.

 Make money by helping people land jobs with this freelance writing niche.
 One of the great things is that you can bundle services to maximize your profit.
 For example, you can add:

-With the job market rapidly changing, if you’re able to help people craft applications suited to modern needs, you can turn a nice profit.
-For example, if you understand how candidates can get past organizations’ AI-driven keyword screening of resumes, that’s a real plus.
+With the job market rapidly changing, if you’re able to help people tailor applications suited to modern requirements (like bypassing AI screeners), then you can turn a nice profit.

 The big money here is in writing C-suite resumes (for executive-level positions), where the salaries are as high as the clients are demanding.
-If you have experience in certain industries, like tech, law, or medicine, you can sell specialist services, as you understand the “lingo” and the specifications of the job roles.
-This allows you to tailor an “insider” resume that will connect with recruiters.
+If you have experience in certain industries — like tech, law, or medicine — you can sell specialist services, as you understand the “lingo” and the specifications of the job roles.

 If you need experience, you could spend a little time working for one of the resume writing companies, like TopStack or Executive Resume Writers.